photoprism/photoprism/README.md

 ## Sponsorship

-Organizations - who would like to [support our work](https://dl.photoprism.org/slides/PhotoPrism.pdf) - can conveniently [donate via PayPal](https://www.paypal.me/photoprism), [become a sponsor on Patreon](https://www.patreon.com/photoprism) or [get in touch with us](mailto:hello@photoprism.org) to discuss further details.
+Please [reach out to us](mailto:hello@photoprism.org) if you work for an organization that can [support our project](https://dl.photoprism.org/slides/PhotoPrism.pdf) as we are looking for a way to continue doing this full-time.
-We'll be more than happy to mention your contribution plus you can get direct access to [our team](https://docs.photoprism.org/en/latest/team/) of top-class engineers and scientists.
+We'll be happy to mention your contribution.
+Sponsors also get direct access to [our team](https://docs.photoprism.org/en/latest/team/) of top-class engineers and scientists.

 Grants and donations will be used for [organizing meetups](https://github.com/photoprism/photoprism/wiki/Meetups), [running our servers](https://github.com/photoprism/photoprism/wiki/Infrastructure), visiting conferences, buying test devices, offering rewards for contributions, and covering our cost of living.
 See [SPONSORS.md](SPONSORS.md) for details.